-- The second line treatment is an antedepressent class of medication called atomoxetine (Strattera).
+- The second line of treatment is an anti-depressant class of medication called atomoxetine (Strattera).
 This medication is a Norepinephrine Reuptake Inhibitor (NRI).

-- ADHD specific cognitive behavioral therapy (CBT) can be provided on a group basis if the patient meets any of the following:
+- ADHD specific cognitive behavioural therapy (CBT) can be provided on a group basis if the patient meets any of the following:

 - the patient still has symptoms whilst taking medication.

 - the patient has made an informed choice to prefer non pharmacological treatments.

 - the patient is struggling to come to terms with the diagnosis.